AvivRichman/league-of-legends-dashboard/analysis.md

 &ensp; Metrics Used: Time to Level 5<br />

 &ensp; Parameters Description:<br />
-&ensp; &ensp; Number of times you reach faster 5: The number of times you reach faster to level 5 more than your <br />
+&ensp; &ensp; -Number of times you reach faster 5: The number of times you reach faster to level 5 more than your <br />
 &ensp; &ensp; &ensp; opponent in the same role in all the matches.<br />
-&ensp; &ensp; Number of times your opp reach faster 5:  The number of times your opponent in the same role reaches <br /> &ensp; &ensp; &ensp; faster to level 5 than you in all the matches.<br />
+&ensp; &ensp; -Number of times your opp reach faster 5:  The number of times your opponent in the same role reaches <br /> &ensp; &ensp; &ensp; faster to level 5 than you in all the matches.<br />
-&ensp; &ensp; Average time of the difference in sec: The average time in seconds that shows the difference in <br />
+&ensp; &ensp; -Average time of the difference in sec: The average time in seconds that shows the difference in <br />
 &ensp; &ensp; &ensp; reaching level 5 between the player and his enemy in the same role.
 If the time is in <br /> &ensp; &ensp; &ensp; plus (above zero)  then the player reaches level 5 faster on average, if the time is <br /> &ensp; &ensp; &ensp; minus (below zero)  then the &ensp; &ensp; enemy reaches level 5 faster on average than the player.<br />